-Ever wonder how long it takes other small business owners to get paid?
-Or whether having a long distance client means you’ll have to wait longer to receive payment?
-The FreshBooks data team got to the bottom of these questions by looking at a random sample of 460,000 FreshBooks customer-client relationships and over 2.7 million paid invoices that were sent online and by snail mail.* Here is what we found out:
+The FreshBooks data team got to the bottom of these questions by looking at a random sample of 460,000 FreshBooks customer-client relationships and over 2.7 million paid invoices.* Here is what we found out:

-Paid on time, from anywhere.
-In conclusion, the data showed that twenty first-century-style billing with a service like FreshBooks means getting paid on time, no matter where you do business.
-Better still as a small business owner, you can feel confident that when you work with clients across the country you can get paid as quickly (and actually a little quicker!) than if they were in the same city.
+In conclusion, the data showed that 21st century-style billing with a service like FreshBooks means getting paid on time, no matter where you do business.
+Better still, as a small business owner, you can feel confident that when you work with clients across the country you can get paid as quickly (and actually a little quicker!) than if they were in the same city.